Are you looking for the best seaside fish restaurants in Athens? Or just simply the best waterfront seafood dining in Athens?

 Book online: bit.ly/2YvMgVM

-Best Seaside Restaurant in Athens: Glyfada
+Best Seaside Fish Restaurant in Glyfada

-Glydafa is a posh residential and shopping area by Athens Riviera, 12km far from Acropolis.
+Glydafa is a posh residential and shopping area by the Athens Riviera, 12km far from the Acropolis.
 It is also a very popular food destination throughout the year as its restaurants and taverns offer notoriously great food.

-Nikolas tis Schinoussas
+2. Nikolas tis Schinoussas Restaurant

-Average Cost: €30-50
+Average Cost: €30-50 per person

 Location: Diadoxou Pavlou 48 Glyfada, Athens GR

-For Reservations: +30 210 8949550 & info@nikolas-schinoussas.gr or visit their website here.
+For Reservations: +30 210 8949550 & nikolasschirest@gmail.com.

-Best Seafood Restaurants in Vouliagmeni
+Best Fish Restaurants in Vouliagmeni

 Vouliagmeni is another beautiful area in Athens Riviera, one of the most expensive areas to buy or sell property in Greece.
 It has quite a few seafront fish restaurants that are all offering very high-quality food.

-Blue Fish
+3. Blue Fish Restaurant

 Set on a small beautiful Vouliagmeni bay, and with direct access to the sea, it is an amazing spot to have your meal.
-Some of my favorite dishes are: fried prawns, shrimp tempura, crispy skin sea bream and cacio e pepe di mare tagliatelle.
+Some of my favorite dishes are fried prawns, shrimp tempura, crispy skin sea bream and cacio e pepe di mare tagliatelle.

 If you do not want to have a full meal, go to the oyster bar with comfortable bamboo beds for sunset time, where fine oysters and seafood are served in harmony with different champagnes.
 At lunchtime the mood is relaxed, the flavors more comforting, the sailboats drop anchor in front of you and you think you’re on an island.

-Average cost: €50-60
+Average cost: €50-60 per person

 Location: Poseidonos Ave.
 4, Vouliagmeni 16671 Greece